 I bought several package of German candies for gift giving, but they never made it home or under my tree.
 They were so yummy.

-So maybe next year, I’ll be able to report on an authentic German Christmas market in Germany, but for now, I have no trouble recommending a weekend road trip to Elkhart Lake Wisconsin.
+So maybe next year, I’ll be able to report on an authentic German Christmas market in Germany.
+For now, I have no trouble recommending a holiday weekend road trip to Elkhart Lake Wisconsin.